xiyufu/arm-planner/README.md

 # arm-planner
 Compare different planners and IK solvers using the universial robot.
 Please install the robot's package first.
+A report of the porject could be find in the name of "Report GIP Arm Planning.pdf"

 # Current files:

-Note: before running these nodes, launch the demo.launch in ur10_moveit_config package first.
+Note: before running these nodes, launch the demo.launch in ur10_moveit_config package.

 1. move_group_interface_test.cpp - just some test codes
 2. objects_test.cpp - just another test codes